teuben/nemo-lesson/_episodes/01-introduction.md

 other codes can process our data.
 We also employ tables in text or CSV format, often an end-point before a plot is made.
 NEMO also has a good infrastructure to write new programs.

-Although NEMO is no acronym (its etymology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Not Everyone Must Observe*, in the vain of this being the first theory package.
+Although NEMO is not an acronym (its etymology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Not Everyone Must Observe*, in the vain of this being the first theory package next to a few observers packages back in 1986.

 {% include links.md %}